cran-task-views/SpatioTemporal/SpatioTemporal.md

         with measurement error according to Pozdnyakov et al. (2014), and moving-resting-handling process with embedded Brownian
         motion, Pozdnyakov et al. (2018).
-    -   `r pkg("SpaTimeClus")` Mixture model is used to achieve the clustering goal.
-Each component is itself a mixture model of polynomial autoregressive regressions whose the logistic weights consider the spatial and temporal information.
     -   `r pkg("stampr")` Perform spatial temporal analysis of moving polygons; a longstanding analysis problem in Geographic Information Systems.
 Facilitates directional